 DVD includes important bonus material on border culture and the filmmakers.

 Jesse Lerner is a documentary filmmaker based in Los Angeles.
 His films include T.S.H.
 (2004), The American Egypt (2001), and Ruins (1999).
 He has curated projects for the Robert Flaherty Seminar, the Centro Fotográfico Manuel Alvarez Bravo in Oaxaca, and the Guggenheim Museums in New York and Bilbao.
-He is currently an associate professor of media studies at the Claremont Colleges.
+He is currently professor of media studies at the Claremont Colleges.

 Rubén Ortiz-Torres is a Mexican-born artist living and working in Los Angeles.
 His work spans a diverse range of media including and often combining photography, film and video, sculpture, and customized cars and machines.
 Ortiz-Torres is currently a professor of visual arts at the University of California, San Diego.